 - Expand cross-cultural communication and problem-solving skills

 - Prepare for an increasingly diverse and international workplace

 - Gain research skills from field studies or work with primary sources

 What are the types of OCS programs recommended by the German Studies program?

 - Studying at a center for U.S. students with German or Austrian faculty (such as IES) and/or direct enrollment in a foreign university with local students

 Note: Whether or not a student can enroll in courses at a university in Germany or Austria depends on the student’s German level and study abroad term.
-Fall study abroad cannot be done because the fall semester calendar in Europe conflicts with Whitman’s spring semester dates.
+Students studying abroad for only the fall semester must study at a center rather than directly enroll at a university because the fall semester calendar in Europe conflicts with Whitman’s spring semester dates.